t1/logging-interceptor/README.md

 CDI interceptor for logging to slf4j.

 Logging is the standard example for writing interceptors.
-Yet, I didn't find a good one, so I wrote my own (and it was fun :)
+Yet, I didn't find a good one, so I wrote my own (and it was a lot of fun :)

 There are two main use-cases for logging interceptors: